Failure to Register as a Sex Offender

 - Forgetting to re-register when they move to a new county

 - Forgetting to keep their appointment with law enforcement

 - Forgetting to update their employment information after changing jobs

 Have you been accused of failing to register or update your details?
-If so, please contact the law firm of Koenig & Owen, LLC, as soon as possible.
+If so, please contact the law firm of James D. Owen, LLC, as soon as possible.
 We may be able to help you get your charge dismissed or reduced.

 Penalties for Failing to Register as a Sex Offender in Ohio